-George Washington’s Mount Vernon joins Black Women United for Action in remembering the enslaved people who lived and worked at Mount Vernon with a program and wreathlaying ceremony at the Slave Memorial.
+George Washington’s Mount Vernon joins Black Women United for Action to honor the enslaved individuals who lived and labored at Mount Vernon.
+The event features special guests, live performances, and a wreath-laying ceremony at the Slave Memorial.

 Special Event Showing On